Abhijith-TR/Record-Management-Frontend/README.md

 - Web application to facilitate the viewing and management of academic records.
 - Involves three levels of users i.e., the super admin, the admin and the user.
 - Provides a GUI to use the record management API documented [here](https://github.com/Abhijith-TR/Record-Management-Backend).
-- Note that the online app cannot be used unless you have been registered by the admin (in this case, me).

 ## How to setup on local machine